362. Design Hit Counter

 How to make this work in multithreaded environment ? using ConcurrentHashMap and AtomicInteger for counter ??

-@connect2krish Thanks for your ReadWriteLock solution.
-I have a question about the ReadLock here (e.g. getHits), what is multiple calls on getHits with different timestamps, since on the ReadLock concept, multiple threads can acquire the ReadLock at the same time. then the rollOutOldData methods called from getHits will also be called simultaneously.
-I think in this problem since the timestamp is in seconds granularity, when multiple getHits are called at the same timestamp, the result is the same.
-But what if the timestamp is in ms and if the rollOutOldData take a longer time, then will we need to use a single lock to limit the read part as well?
-Thanks.
+[@connect2krish](https://leetcode.com/connect2krish) Thanks for your ReadWriteLock solution.
+I have a question about the ReadLock here (e.g. getHits), what is multiple calls on getHits with different timestamps, since on the ReadLock concept, multiple threads can acquire the ReadLock at the same time. then the rollOutOldData methods called from getHits will also be called simultaneously.\

 you can try a simple ReentrantReadWriteLock: